rahulrj/rahulrj.github.io/_posts/2015-08-05-spdy-and-http2.md

 ### Multiplexed requests and response

-With pipelining,the browser can send multiple requests in a single TCP stream but it imposes a condition that the server should send the response in the same order as the received requests.
-If if the previous request is taking too much of time, the server cant send the response of a request which arrived later than the previous one even if its response has been calculated.
+With pipelining of course,the browser can send multiple requests in a single TCP stream but it imposes a condition that the server should send the response in the same order as the received requests.
+If the previous request is taking too much of time, the server cant send the response of a request which arrived later than the previous one even if its response has been calculated.
 This is
-HOL blocking.
+HOL ( Head Of Line ) blocking.
 Pipelining is illustrated by the below image (taken from WIKI).

 ![alt text][logo]

 HOL blocking prevents pipelining's implementation and use in the major browsers.
-HTTP/2 allows for unlimited concurrent streams over a single TCP connection.
+But HTTP/2 solves this issue and  allows for unlimited concurrent streams over a single TCP connection.

 ### Header compression